MalhotraNav/fetal_arrhythmia_detection/README.md

 | **SVM**   | **0.83**     | **0.83**   | **0.88**      | **0.83**    | **0.17**        |

 <p <em>Table: Performance comparison of classification models after hyperparameter tuning.</em></p>

+The machine learning models performed suboptimally for fetal arrhythmia detection from non-invasive ECG recordings, with only LDA and SVM achieving acceptable 83% accuracy while other models struggled significantly, indicating that more sophisticated signal preprocessing and noise reduction techniques are necessaary for ML based analysis of NI-fECG in clinical settings.